Dahmelawlah/Car_Price_Prediction/README.md

 ## Project Overview
 In this project, i built a linear regression model that predicts the value of used Audi cars in the UK from Scratch.
 A linear regression model describes the relationship between a dependent variable, y, and one or more independent variables, X. The dependent variable is also called the response variable.
 Independent variables are also called explanatory or predictor variables.

 For this project, i took variables like transmission, mileage, age of vehicle, the fuel type, the miles per gallon of vehicle as my predictor variables and the price as my response variable.
-I used a Linear regression model to describe the relationship between these predictor variables and the response variable
+I used a Linear regression model to describe the relationship between these predictor variables and the response variable.

+I created my algorithm using Python and Pandas and linear regression model from scikit learn

+#### Project Steps

+  > Imported necessary libraries and read the data file